 - Treatment cycle.

-Preparation time will vary, but on average it will take 5-12 months after the initial consultation before a couple will start treatment.
+Preparation time will vary, but on average it will take 5-12 months after the initial consultation before treatment can start.
 Once in a treatment cycle, the process takes about 9-12 weeks.

-The cost of PGT is typically split into two parts: procedural costs (consultations, laboratory testing, egg collection, embryo transfer, ultrasound scans, and blood tests) and drug costs (for ovarian stimulation and embryo transfer).
+The cost of PGT is typically split into two parts: procedural costs (consultations, laboratory testing, egg collection, embryo transfer, ultrasound scans, and blood tests) and treatment costs (for ovarian stimulation and embryo transfer).

 A couple can receive PGT treatment through the NHS if they meet certain criteria.
-There are slight differences in the criteria between the UK nations and may include the following.
+There are slight differences in the criteria for funding for PGT between the UK nations and may include the following.
+This is different to IVF which is often funded regionally.

-- The couple should be at risk of having a child with a serious genetic condition.
+- The couple should be at risk of having a child with a serious genetic condition and must not already have an unaffected child together.

 - There should be no living unaffected child from the current relationship.